selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

     exit 1
 fi

-$ISTIOCTL analyze -R cluster/ \
+$ISTIOCTL analyze --recursive cluster/ \
     --use-kube=false \
     --all-namespaces \
     --failure-threshold $FAILURE_THRESHOLD
 {{< /text >}}

-You can then install the hook with a symbolic link:
+You can then install the hook with a symbolic link.
+Assuming the `pre-commit.example` file exists at the repository root, run:

 {{< text bash >}}
 $ chmod +x pre-commit.example